zhong-yy/volpick/README.md

 This repository contains the final models and the code to reproduce the model (downloading waveforms, formatting data into seisbench format, training and evaluating deep-learning phase pickers).

 ## Prerequisites
-[SeisBench](https://github.com/seisbench/seisbench) is necessary for using the models.
+[SeisBench](https://github.com/seisbench/seisbench) is necessary for using our models.

 ## Model Usage
 If you are only interested in applying the model, please see folder `Final_models`, and you can ignore other folders.